The Right and the Good: Summary

 As the title suggests, The Right and the Good is about rightness, goodness and their relation to each other.
 Rightness is a property of acts while goodness concerns various kinds of things.
 According to Ross, there are certain features that both have in common: they are real properties, they are indefinable, pluralistic and knowable through intuition.
 Central to rightness are prima facie duties, for example, the duty to keep one's promises or to refrain from harming others.
 Of special interest for understanding goodness is intrinsic value: what is good in itself.
 Ross ascribes intrinsic value to pleasure, knowledge, virtue and justice.
 It is easy to confuse rightness and goodness in the case of moral goodness.
 An act is right if it conforms to the agent's absolute duty.
 Doing the act for the appropriate motive is not important for rightness but it is central for moral goodness or virtue.
 Ross uses these considerations to point out the flaws in other ethical theories, for example, in G. E. Moore's ideal utilitarianism or in Immanuel Kant's deontology.

 Realism and indefinability

 Ross defends a realist position about morality: the moral order expressed in prima facie duties is just as real as "the spatial or numerical structure expressed in the axioms of geometry or arithmetic".
 Furthermore, the terms "right" and "good" are indefinable.
 This means that various naturalistic theories trying to define "good" in terms of desire or "right" in terms of producing the most pleasure fail.
-But this even extends to theories that characterize one of these terms through the other.
+But this even extends to theories that characterise one of these terms through the other.
 Ross uses this line of thought to object to Moore's ideal utilitarianism, which defines "right" in terms of "good" by holding that an action is right if it produces the best possible outcome.